Arvynrf/Arvynrf/README.md

 **Experience** <br/>
 I currently have no other experience apart from working on projects in college. <br/>
-i also  posted a college project here, while it's was still in this repository, feel free too look about it!
+I also  posted a college project here, while it's was still in this repository, feel free too look about it!

 **Let's connect!** <br/>
 ✉️ the best way to reach me is via :